Habits Course Step Six

 When you use an old trigger for a new routine, your reward after completing the routine could be as easy as saying, "I'm awesome," while assuming a power posture, like raising your arms in victory.

-Experiment with your established rewards and try creating new rewards.
-This step should take 1-4 weeks or even more, so take your time and go at your own pace to make this happen right.
+Experiment with your established rewards as well as creating new rewards.
+This step should take 1-2 weeks or even more, so take your time and go at your own pace to make this happen right.

-No matter what step you are in from now on in this course, you will always be doing this step for the rest of your life to find those new habits and establish them deep into your neurology for the rest of your life, so make sure you get this one right, by changing your state, using your trigger, performing your routine, and ending with a reward.
+No matter what step you are in from now on in this course, you will always be doing this step for the rest of your life to find your new habits and drive them deep into your neurology for the rest of your life, so make sure you get this one right, by changing your state, using your current triggers and creating new triggers, performing your routine, and ending with a reward.

 Some other verbal reward ideas (always with some sort of power or celebration posture) are: